pierresteen/QPC_Investigation/README.md

 <img src="./results/dirty_sim.svg" height="250" align="center"></img>

-Simulating quantum transpoty in a quantum point contact device, using a scattering/NEGF form coupled with a Chalker-Caoddington network to compute the fermionic transmission coefficients across the cronstriction.
+Simulating quantum transport in a quantum point contact device, using a scattering/NEGF form coupled with a Chalker-Coddington network model, computing the fermionic transmission coefficients across the cronstriction.

 The potential drop in the scattering region was mapped for the cases where the device was clean (impurity-free) and dirty (containing ionic impurity).
 A hyperbolic paraboloid was used for the clean maapping, whereaas a modified gaussian was used to model potential effects of the immpurity.